rd235/vde_dnsutils/README.md

 ## HASHDNS

 General remark: hashdns, fqdndhcp and fqdndhcp4 run as foreground processes in the examples below.
 This is to show how these tools work.
-All the programs provided in this package provide options to run them as daemons.
+All the programs included in this package provide options to run them as daemons.
 * -d (or --daemon) run the program as a daemon, use syslog for logging
 * -pidfile *pathname* store the id of the deamon process in a file at the specified pathname.